-While some people hate subtitles because they get in the way—who wants to read while watching?—but I admit that I love them.
-And not just for foreign language films and TV shows, which absolutely need subtitles if the audio isn’t dubbed.
-In fact, I use subtitles even when watching stuff in my first language, English!
+While many hate subtitles because they get in the way—who wants to read while watching?—but I admit that I love them.
+And not just for foreign language films and TV shows, which absolutely need subtitles (if the audio isn’t dubbed), but I actually use subtitles all the time.
+Yes, even when watching stuff in my primary language!

 Subscene is my preferred subtitle source because it’s fast, comprehensive, and always kept up-to-date with subtitles for the latest films and TV episodes.
 All subtitles are created and uploaded by users, which means you can often find matches even for obscure titles.

 My favorite aspect of Subscene is its simple and straightforward interface.
 Subtitles are organized according to shows and movies, so all you have to do is type the show or movie you want in the search bar and select the right one from the results.

 Nearly all of Subscene’s subtitles are in SRT format.
 You can set a search filter to limit results to certain languages (up to three maximum), and you can decide whether or not you want to include “hearing impaired” subtitles (for sound effects).

 You may also find the forums to be a nifty feature.
 There you can request subtitles for shows and films—perhaps there aren’t any in your native language or none that are correctly synced for your version of the media.